Representations of Thread Quivers: Threads

 \section{Threads}

 Let $\aa$ be a semi-hereditary dualizing $k$-variety.
-Recall from Proposition \ref{proposition:LocallyFinite} that every indecomposable object $A \in \Ob \aa$ admits a right almost split map $A \to M$ and a left almost split map $N \to A$.
-Examples \ref{example:NotLocallyDiscrete} and \ref{example:NotLocallyFinite} show that most indecomposables lying in a convex subcategory should be --in some sense-- nicely behaved.
-To make this rigorous, we introduce threads and thread objects.
+Recall from Proposition \ref{proposition:LocallyFinite} that every indecomposable object $A \in \Ob \aa$ admits a left almost split map $A \to M$ and a right almost split map $N \to A$.
+Examples \ref{example:NotLocallyDiscrete} and \ref{example:NotLocallyFinite} suggest that most indecomposables lying in a convex subcategory should be---in some sense---nicely behaved.
+To make this rigorous, we introduce threads and thread objects (see also \cite[Definition 6.7]{BergVanRoosmalen10}).
+The discussion in this section is similar to the discussion in \cite[Section 6]{BergVanRoosmalen10}.

-\begin{definition} If $\aa$ is a semi-hereditary dualizing $k$-variety, an indecomposable object $X \in \ind \aa$ will be called a \emph{thread object} if $X$ has a unique direct predecessor and a unique direct successor, or equivalently, there is a right almost split map $X \to M$ and a left almost split map $N \to X$ where $M$ and $N$ are indecomposable.
+\begin{definition} If $\aa$ is a semi-hereditary dualizing $k$-variety, an indecomposable object $X \in \ind \aa$ will be called a \emph{thread object} if $X$ has a unique direct predecessor and a unique direct successor, or equivalently, there is a left almost split map $X \to M$ and a right almost split map $N \to X$ where $M$ and $N$ are indecomposable.
 In this case, we will denote the representatives of $M$ and $N$ in $\ind \aa$ by $X^+$ and $X^-$, respectively.

 For $X,Y \in \ind \aa$, the subcategory $[X,Y]$ will be called a \emph{thread} if every indecomposable object in $[X,Y]$ is a thread object in $\aa$.
 A thread is called \emph{maximal} if it is not a proper subset of another thread.
 It is called \emph{infinite} if it contains infinitely many nonisomorphic indecomposables.